 The beauty of WordPress is how easy it is to use.
-It provides you with a simple CMS that makes it a breeze to build a website, whether you’re a professional web developer or you’re just someone who wants to build and maintain their own personal or business website.
+It provides you with a simple CMS that makes it a breeze to build a website, whether you’re a professional web developer having your own web development company or you’re just someone who wants to build and maintain their own personal or business website.
 And, although it’s easy to use, it still offers a huge range of features and tools so that you can do many things with it.
 In addition to all of the features that you automatically get with WordPress, you can get a range of plugins that add extra tools to your site.

 One of the things that you might want to use a plugin for is duplicating a page or post.
 There are times when you might wish to copy the exact layout, content, and more of a page or post on your site.
 This could be because you want to make some changes but still keep the original.
 You might wish to base a new page on an existing page because you want to replicate its success.
 Whatever your reason for wanting to duplicate a page or post, a plugin can offer one way to do it on WordPress.
 It’s also possible to do without a plugin, although it might not be as easy.